Richesses Humaines EN

 Tell us about your Ladurée journey.

 In March 2013, I joined the international team charged with making sweet products in the Laboratory in Morangis (91), taking up the role of Assistant International Sweet Chef.
-After spending 3 years in Morangis, I moved to the Nyon Laboratory in Switzerland in February 2016, where I was promoted to Pastry Chef.

 My experience as Assistant International Sweet Chef was essential in making the move to Switzerland.